 Also check the terms of the Contract for the delivery date.
 Consider adding a term to the Contract for a penalty against the seller if the vehicle is not delivered on time.
 If you are trading in your old vehicle, add a Contract term that states who will own the trade-in until the new vehicle is delivered.
 Often the Purchase Contract will include a term that states you must pay the higher price if the price of the vehicle increases before it is delivered to you.
 If you see such a term, discuss this with the seller before you sign the Contract.
 Always obtain a receipt for a cash deposit on a vehicle purchase.

 There are several methods of payment that you may use in your purchase.
 Carefully read to understand the types and terms of the finance agreement.
 Where you fail to make the necessary payments as promised, the Contract will provide certain remedies for the seller to take.
 Find out whether the seller can seize your vehicle or sue you for the balance of the loan or do both.

 Where you finance your vehicle through the car dealership and sign a Conditional Sales Contract, the dealer can either seize the vehicle or sue on the debt.
 They cannot do both.
 You may take possession of the vehicle after you promise to make payments over a certain period of time.
 The dealer will not give you the ownership of the vehicle until you make the last payment.

-Where the lender can both seize the vehicle and sue you for the outstanding balance of the loan is financing your purchase through a bank and signing a Chattel Mortgage Contract.
+The lender can both seize the vehicle and sue you for the outstanding balance if you finance your purchase through a bank and sign a Chattel Mortgage Contract.
 In this case, you are given the ownership of the vehicle but the bank takes the vehicle as security against the loan.
 This gives the lender the remedy to both seize and sue.